-2. All items may be imported without any restriction except for the restrictions indicated in the book titled ITC (HS) Classifications of Export and Import Items, 2004-2009 or any other provisions or law in force.
-To facilitate the importation of the restricted items, an import licensing system has been adopted.
+2. Capital goods, raw materials, components, consumables, spares, intermediates, packing material, parts, accessories, instruments and other goods may be imported without any restriction except to the extent that such imports are regulated by the restrictions indicated in the book titled ITC (HS) Classifications of Export and Import Items, 2004-2009 or any other provisions or law in force.

+However, to facilitate the importation of the restricted items, an import licensing system has been adopted.